Higher Laminations and Affine Buildings: Laminations for the space

 and

 These functions satisfy the tropical relations, and therefore completely determine lamination.

 \end{theorem}

 We give a word of caution.
 We cannot talk about the family of positive configurations of points parameterized by the entire set $C$.
 This is because of the way gluing works.
-Suppose we had a family of positive configurations of four points.
-Let $p_1, p_2, p_3, p_4$ be one configuration in this family.
-Then it restricts on the triangle $123$ to the family containing the configuration $p_1, p_2, p_3$.
-However, not every configuration in the family containing $p_1, p_2, p_3$ comes from a configuration in the family containing $p_1, p_2, p_3, p_4$.
-Thus in gluing together configurations, we may need to replace a configuration by another, larger configuration in the same family in order to glue.
+Suppose we had a positive configuration of four cones.
+Let $p_1, p_2, p_3, p_4$ a representative configuration.
+Then it restricts on the triangle $123$ to the configuration $p_1, p_2, p_3$.
+However, not every configuration of cones containing $p_1, p_2, p_3$ comes from a configuration of cones containing $p_1, p_2, p_3, p_4$.
+Thus in gluing together configurations of cones, we may need to replace a cone that has its origin at a point $p_i$ by one that has its origin at another point inside the original cone.
+In terms of gluing representative configurations of points, we may have to replace one configuration by a larger configuration representing the same cone (one obtained by acting on the original configuration of points by an element of $\Lambda_+^n$) in order to glue.

-Thus the problem that we avoided for the $\A$-space turns out to be important here: as we take larger and larger subsets of $C$, the actual configurations in our family of positive configurations may get larger and larger, so that in the limiting case we don't actually have a configuration.
-Thus we can only choose from a family of positive configurations a representative one for any finite subset of $C$.
+Thus the problem that we avoided for the $\A$-space turns out to be important here: as we take larger and larger subsets of $C$, the actual configurations that are representative of our positive configurations of cones may get larger and larger, so that in the limiting case we don't actually have a configuration of points.
+Thus we can only choose representative configurations for configurations of cones parameterized by any finite subset of $C$.

-Moreover, the more robust gluing allowed in the case of laminations on the $\X$ space allows us to have interesting monodromy around a hole in our surface.
+Moreover, the more robust gluing allowed in the case of laminations on the $\X$-space allows us to have interesting monodromy around a hole in our surface, unlike the situation in the case of the $\A$-space.
 This is a reflection of the fact that edge co-ordinates allow for a kind of ``shearing."
 Let $x$ be a point of $C$, the boundary at infinity.
-Then if $\gamma \in \pi_1(S)$ preserves $x$, it may not preserve the points of the affine building attached to the point $x$; it may move $p_x$ to another point $p'_x$, where $p_x$ and $p'_x$ are related by the action of $\Lambda$ at the point $x$.
+Then if $\gamma \in \pi_1(S)$ preserves $x$, it may not preserve the points of the affine building in the cone attached to the point $x$; it may move $p_x$ to another point $p'_x$, where $p_x$ and $p'_x$ are related by the action of $\Lambda$ at the point $x$ (so that the cones based at $p_x$ and $p'_x$ overlap and are asymptotic).